cubing/cubing.js/README.md

 make dev
 ```

 This should open [the `experiments` root file](/Users/lgarron/Code/git/github.com/cubing/cubing.js/src/experiments/static/index.html) at http://localhost:3333/ automatically.
 Any source code changes will refresh the browser.
+We don't yet have a development guide, so you'll have to search the code to find where features are implemented.

 The core library code for `cubing.js` is in [`src/cubing`](./src/cubing/) To test changes, use: